Suwannee River Wilderness State Trail

-Antique and art shops, Bed & Breakfasts and restaurants entice visitors to stay a while in White Springs.
+Antique and art shops, bed and breakfasts, and restaurants entice visitors to stay a while in White Springs.
 Stop by local outfitters to customize a paddling trip, a half-day paddling trip or an overnight adventure, including a trip to Big Shoals, Florida’s only Class III white water rapids.

 While in White Springs, visit Stephen Foster Folk Culture Center State Park, with museums highlighting the musical career of the artist who made the Suwannee River famous.
 Stephen Foster’s campground, vacation cabins and canoe launch make it an ideal base camp for exploring the area.

 The Spirit of the Suwannee Music Park is famous for its music concerts and festivals.
-This private park also offers RV, tent and primitive camping and cabins.
+The private park also offers RV, tent and primitive camping and cabins.
 Visitors enjoy the restaurant and country store.
-A full service stable and horse camping are available.
+A full-service stable and horse camping are available.

 Suwannee River State Park at Ellaville

 Suwannee River State Park is a perfect place for spending time on the Suwannee River.
 Just inside the park you’ll find a high bluff that overlooks the spot where the Withlacoochee River joins the Suwannee on its way to the Gulf of Mexico.
 Fishing, hiking and picnicking are favorite activities in this park.
 Stay in one of five beautiful cabins or camp in the full-facility campground.

 At Dowling Park, visitors find the Advent Christian Village, a retirement community on 1,000 acres on the historic Suwannee River.
 Visitors can shop at the grocery store or visit the cafe.
 Medical facilities are available.
 Bird-watching, hiking and fishing are popular.

 Lafayette Blue Springs State Park near Mayo

 Swimming and snorkeling in the spring is refreshing on a hot summer day.
 River fishing is popular.
 Ten walk-up campsites and a primitive group camp are provided with water and electric on a first-come, first-served basis.
 Five vacation cabins are also available for rent with advanced reservations through Reserve America.
 A portable restroom facility is available in the campground, and a restroom facility with a cold water, outdoor shower is available in the spring area.
-This park is accessible by boat from the Suwannee River and by car from County Road 292.
+The park is accessible by boat from the Suwannee River and by car from County Road 292.